SergeyKanzhelev/BO/readme.md

 PageViewPerfromance
 Same as page view, but represents all the network timing information.
 We are thinking of merging these two together.

-ìPageviewPerformanceData.nameî
+‚ÄúPageviewPerformanceData.name‚Äù
-NOT EXIST IN DC SCHEMA, ONLY ES: ìpageViewData.urlBaseî
+NOT EXIST IN DC SCHEMA, ONLY ES: ‚ÄúpageViewData.urlBase‚Äù
-               NOT EXIST IN DC SCHEMA, ONLY ES: ìpageViewData.durationPerformanceBucketî
+               NOT EXIST IN DC SCHEMA, ONLY ES: ‚ÄúpageViewData.durationPerformanceBucket‚Äù

 Use as a dimension: Yes
 Cardinality: expected to be low

-ìPageviewPerformanceData.urlî
+‚ÄúPageviewPerformanceData.url‚Äù
-ìPageviewPerformanceData.durationî
+‚ÄúPageviewPerformanceData.duration‚Äù
-ìPageviewPerformanceData.perfTotalî
+‚ÄúPageviewPerformanceData.perfTotal‚Äù
-ìPageviewPerformanceData.networkConnectî
+‚ÄúPageviewPerformanceData.networkConnect‚Äù
-ìPageviewPerformanceData.sentRequestî
+‚ÄúPageviewPerformanceData.sentRequest‚Äù
-ìPageviewPerformanceData.receivedResponseî
+‚ÄúPageviewPerformanceData.receivedResponse‚Äù
-ìPageviewPerformanceData.domProcessingî
+‚ÄúPageviewPerformanceData.domProcessing‚Äù

 Use as a dimension: No
 Cardinality: high

 Exception Telemetry Item
 Exception telemetry item is complex and heavy object.
 We will need a separate effort to minimize the size of every single exception object.
-Problem ID for exception is calculated on DC and typically it is a customerís function name and exception type.
+Problem ID for exception is calculated on DC and typically it is a customer‚Äôs function name and exception type.
 Problem ID is the only dimension that we will aggregate by.

-CALCULATED IN DC: ìExceptionData.problemIdî
+CALCULATED IN DC: ‚ÄúExceptionData.problemId‚Äù

 Use as a dimension: Yes
 Cardinality: medium

-ìExceptionData.handledAtî
+‚ÄúExceptionData.handledAt‚Äù
-ìExceptionData.exceptionsî
+‚ÄúExceptionData.exceptions‚Äù
-ìExceptionData.severityLevelî
+‚ÄúExceptionData.severityLevel‚Äù
-ìExceptionData.crashThreadIdî
+‚ÄúExceptionData.crashThreadId‚Äù

 Use as a dimension: No
 Cardinality: high